gmguynz/auto-mate-app-igekpy/SUPABASE_SETUP.md

 ## Setting Up Automated Email Reminders

-To enable automated email sending (without opening the email client), you need to configure the Supabase Edge Function that has already been deployed.
+To enable automated email sending (without opening the email client), you need to configure the Supabase Edge Function with your email service credentials.

 ### Prerequisites